losizm/shampoo/README.md

 so it'll be added transitively.

 ## Lather Up !!!
-Reading and writing YAML are powered by the `YamlConstructor` and `YamlRepresenter` traits.
-They convert values to and from YAML, and library-provided implementations are included for working with standard types like `String`, `Int`, etc. You must define custom implementations for converting to and from your classes.
+Reading and writing are powered by the `YamlConstructor` and `YamlRepresenter` traits.
+They convert values to and from YAML, and library-provided implementations are available for handling standard types like `String`, `Int`, etc. You must define custom implementations for converting to and from your classes.

 ```scala
 import scala.language.implicitConversions